 People who learn and enjoy what they watch at Time Lapse Italia know that it’s a 100% free website to them.

-They also know that Time Lapse Italia uses an “automatic system which links some keywords to 3rd party websites” and if they buy from them, a small percentage of their purchase is used to make the website (and the community forum) always better and up to date.
+They also know that Time Lapse Italia uses an automatic system which links some keywords to third-party websites, and if they buy from those websites, a small percentage of their purchase is used to make the website (and the community forum) better and more up to date.

 That “automatic system” in place is what I recommend to all my students during my workshops: your ThirstyAffiliates plug-in combined with the Autolinker feature in the Pro version 🙂

 4. Your love for your niche of time lapse photography and photography techniques in general is very clear.
 It takes a lot of passion to work on something for more than half a decade.
 Is this your full-time job or is it something you do on the side?

 I have to be honest with you: if you want to go for creating a real passive income online, you must be able to create something awesome but in a niche which is… “not too niche” 🙂

 Oh, yeah, and by the way: You’re better off starting with an English-speaking project to reach a much wider audience!